 Since 2007, FAO, CIFOR, SNV and ICRAF, have been collaborating with the Ministry of Forest and Wildlife, private sector, research and community based organizations in the P. africana market chain in the North West and South West of Cameroon to elaborate guidelines for management plan for P. africana in Cameroon.
 The work was conducted within the project GCP/RAF/408/EC entitled " Mobilisation et renforcement des capacités des petites et moyennes entreprises impliquées dans les filières des produits forestiers non ligneux en Afrique Centrale ".
-As proposed in previous studies (Betti 2008, Akagou et Betti 2007), the report proposes to the Cameroon Government to undertake the management of Prunus africana similarly to what is done for timber resources, with clear distinction between forest domains.
-The major landscapes of Cameroon ed, defined and consolidated into Prunus Allocation re problem is that, the designated PAU were defined based on citations of Prunus occurrence by some vwiltagers.
+As proposed in previous studies (Betti 2008, Akagou et Betti 2007), the report proposes to the Cameroon Government to undertake the management of Prunus africana similarly to what is done for timber resources, with clear distinction between the permanent and the non-permanent forest domains.
+The major landscapes of Cameroon containing P. africana have been agreed, defined and consolidated into Prunus Allocation Units that cover six montane areas.
+The problem is that, the designated PAU were defined based on citations of Prunus occurrence by some vwiltagers.
 No realistic field trips have been conducted to consolidate such PAUs (CITES Management Authority, pers.
 Com.).
-The guidelines for management plan of Prunus produced recommends that %be actual quantity of Prunus available for exploitation will only be known once inventories and Management Plans for Prunus Allocation Units (PAU) are conducted and approved, and the quantity of Prunus on private land is registered+(Ingram et al. 2009).
+The guidelines for management plan of Prunus produced recommends that "the actual quantity of Prunus available for exploitation will only be known once inventories and Management Plans for Prunus Allocation Units (PAU) are conducted and approved, and the quantity of Prunus on private land is registered" (Ingram et al. 2009).